rails/rails/guides/source/debugging_rails_applications.md

 ### Breakpoints

 There are many ways to insert and trigger a breakpoint in the debugger.
-In additional to adding debugging statements (e.g. `debugger`) directly in your code, you can also insert breakpoints with commands:
+In addition to adding debugging statements (e.g. `debugger`) directly in your code, you can also insert breakpoints with commands:

 - `break` (or `b`)
   - `break` - list all breakpoints